Flat Head Syndrome

 If you are concerned about your baby’s head shape, then our qualified specialists can offer the best advice and treatment to reduce this deformity of the head.

-We’ve compiled a list of frequently asked questions and a page telling you about the symptoms and causes, which will help you understand more about Plagiocephaly and other variants of flat head syndrome.
+We’ve compiled a list of frequently asked questions and a page telling you about the symptoms and causes, which will help you understand more about Plagiocephaly and flat head syndrome in babies.
 We also have a selection of case studies and testimonials that provide an insight into our treatments, or you can read about parents’ first-hand experiences on our Facebook page.

 If you have any questions, then we’d love to hear from you.
 Simply call us on 0330 100 1800 (local rate) or 0113 218 8030